November 14, 2023

 • Cross-contamination concerns: Despite rigorous cleaning processes, multi-use tubings carry a risk of cross-contamination, potentially leading to costly batch losses, which may not align with sustainable practices.

 In addition to manifolds, several other non-sterile and sterile consumables are vital in pharmaceutical fluid management.
-These include sterile filters, caps, closures, tubing seals, clamps, sampling bags, tubing welders, sealers, mixing systems, and sterile adhesives and tapes.
+These include sterile filters, caps, closures, tubing seals, clamps, stoppers, sampling bags, tubing welders, sealers, mixing systems, adapters, gaskets, flasks, pipettes, sterile adhesives and tapes.
 These consumables each play specific roles in maintaining the purity and sterility of pharmaceutical fluids, and are crucial for the safety and efficiency of pharmaceutical processes.

 Bioprocessing tubing solutions by Single Use Support

-Due to their numerous advantages in terms of flexibility, safety, sustainability and ease of use, Single Use Support has developed single-use consumables that accompany the single-use based fluid management systems.
+Due to their numerous advantages for biotech companies in terms of flexibility, safety, sustainability and ease of use, Single Use Support has developed single-use consumables that accompany the single-use based fluid management systems.

-At Single Use Support we develop and customize fluid path solutions for our clients.
-As an independent service provider we assemble everything according to the specific requirements of our customers.
-An integral component of those consumables are single-use tubings, improving process efficiency while minimizing the risk of contamination.
+At Single Use Support, we develop and customize fluid path solutions for our clients.
+As an independent service provider, we assemble everything according to the specific requirements of our customers.
+An integral component of those consumables are high-quality single-use bioprocess tubings, improving process efficiency while minimizing the risk of contamination.

 These disposable tubings are accompanied by a wide array of additional single-use consumables, from connectors, filters and distributors all the way down to disposable bioprocess containers.